Tracking the location of your devices

 .

 Switch between Map and Satellite view Click the applicable button on the Map | Satellite toggle.
-Refresh the map's data Click (Refresh the page) in the page footer.
+Show geofences on the map Next to the Search field, click

-Close map view Click to close map view and return to the previous page or report.
+to close map view and return to the previous page or report.

 Devices that show in grid view may not show in map view if: